AQUARIUM OR POND ULTRAVIOLET STERILIZATION

 Example 1: In this example I will look at the capabilities of a few UVs as per maximum size of pond or aquarium for the two most common UV applications; Clarification and Level 1 Sterilization.

-*The TMC 15 watt Advantage can efficiently clarify at 60 gallons per watt, so 60 times 15 = 900 gph.
+The in-line TMC 15 watt Advantage can efficiently clarify at 60 gallons per watt, so 60 times 15 = 900 gph.
 Then multiple by a turnover of once every three hours which equals a 2700 gallon pond.

-*The 18 Watt SunSun Terminator or Tetra Pond Green Free UV Clarifier can efficiently clarify at 50 gallons per watt, so 50 times 18 = 900 gph.
+The 18 in-line Watt SunSun Terminator or Tetra Pond Green Free UV Clarifier can efficiently clarify at 50 gallons per watt, so 50 times 18 = 900 gph.
 Then multiple by a turnover of once every three hours which equals a 2700 gallon pond.
 As with the Advantage, the Tetra 18 watt can maintain a 2700 gallon pond.

-*The TMC 15 watt Vecton can efficiently perform Level 1 Sterilization at 30 gallons per watt (actually higher), so 30 times 15 = 450 gph.
+The TMC in-line 15 watt Vecton can efficiently perform Level 1 Sterilization at 30 gallons per watt (actually higher), so 30 times 15 = 450 gph.
 Then divide this number by a turnover rate of 1.5 times per hour which equals a 300 gallon aquarium.

 The Jebo low efficiency 18 watt Compact UV can only provide Level 1 Sterilization at 20 gallons per watt, so 20 times 18 = 360 gph.
 Then divide this number by a turnover rate of 1.5 which equals a maximum aquarium of 240 gallons.